mirion-dev/GaseousMarble/README.md

 # GaseousMarble

-Draw Unicode texts in GameMaker 8.2, 80% faster than [FoxWriting](https://github.com/Noisyfox/FoxWriting) and support more options.
+Draw Unicode texts in GameMaker 8.2, 80% faster than [FoxWriting](https://github.com/Noisyfox/FoxWriting), with more options.

 ## Usage